marindel0/LepMapWrapper-1/README.md

 ```console
 > samtools mpileup -q 10 -Q 10 -s $(cat sorted_bams)|java -cp bin/ Pileup2Likelihoods|gzip >post.gz
 ```
 The [LepMap3 wiki](https://sourceforge.net/p/lep-map3/wiki/LM3%20Home/) shows how this can be parallelized by running the pipe contig by contig as otherwise this can take hours.
+Look for the _Sequencing data processing pipeline_.